samthebest/dump/work-flow-2.md

 This will only release the specific hotfix.

 1. In Jenkins click the "release hotfix" button (or "deploy hotfix") for the project,
-2. now all the steps ought to be performed by Jenkins that where done for the "release" job in Feature branches, with the one difference being that the **minor** version number ought to be bumped
+2. now all the steps ought to be performed by Jenkins that where done for the "release" job in Feature branches, with the key differences being:
+    - Jenkins pulls the hotfix branch, rather than master (so it will need to be a param to Jenkins)
+    - the **minor** version number ought to be bumped

 Now at this point we have released the hotfix, but have not merged into master, so